Edit

 Global::info method

-The Global::info method is often used to show text in the Infolog.
-In programs, it's often written as info("My message.");.
-Although the info method returns an Exception::Info enum value, you will rarely want to throw Exception::Info, because nothing unexpected has occurred.
+Use the Global::info method to show text in the Infolog.
+In programs, write it as info("My message.");.
+Although the info method returns an Exception::Info enum value, you rarely want to throw Exception::Info, because nothing unexpected occurred.

 Global::exceptionTextFallThrough method